and EASTERN TENNESSEE

 "The next day, Friday (May 21, 1540, at dawn under Full Moon, as was Hernando de Soto's habit when taking new regions), they went to Xuala (Tryon, North Carolina) which is a town on a plain between some rivers (Pacolet River and Vaughan Creek); its chief was so well provisioned that he gave to the Christians however much they asked for: tamemes (slaves), corn, little dogs (opossem, shown below), petacas (baskets), and however much he had...
 In that Xuala it seemed to them that there was better disposition to look for gold mines than in all that they had passed through and seen..."©UA Press

 The mountain view is spectacular from Tryon.
 The Cherokee place name Xuala, spelled "Saluda" by the English, means "the bushy place."
-When viewed from the mountains above Tryon, the foothills below appear to be bushy.
-They are covered with very bushy scrub, unlike the tall mountain spruce and fir trees.
+When viewed from the mountains above, the foothills below appear "bushy," unlike the tall mountain spruce and fir trees.
+The Saluda River flows southeast from those mountains.

 "This village was situated in the foothills of a mountain range on the bank of a river (North Pacolet) that, though not very large, had a very strong current..." (coming off the mountains - its